 Figure 6.
-Components of the handling device: 1) Adafruit motor shield; 2) Arduino board; 3) Spacers; 4) 9V battery mounting bracket; 5) 9V battery; 6) HC-SR04; 7) Breadboard; 8) Breadboard support; 9) Top plate; 10) 6V battery mounting bracket; 11) Spacers; 12) 6V battery pack; 13) Gearmotor mounting bracket; 14) Rail-wheels support; 15) Gearmotor; 16) Wheel; 17) Rail-wheel, 18) Rotary encoder; 19) Bottom plate.
+Components of the handling device: 1) Adafruit motor shield; 2) Arduino board; 3) Spacers; 4) 9 V battery-mounting bracket; 5) 9 V battery; 6) HC-SR04; 7) Breadboard; 8) Breadboard support; 9) Top plate; 10) 6 V battery-mounting bracket; 11) Spacers; 12) 6 V battery pack; 13) Gearmotor-mounting bracket; 14) Rail-wheels support; 15) Gearmotor; 16) Wheel; 17) Rail-wheel; 18) Rotary encoder; 19) Bottom plate.

-The errors related to the ultrasonic sensor measurement display high variations with an average error greater than 5 mm.
-The behaviour of the ultrasonic sensor is strongly conditioned by temperature.
-Therefore, the fluctuations of the measurement are likely attributable to the uncontrolled temperature of the laboratory together with the low accuracy of the sensor.
+The errors related to the ultrasonic sensor measurement display a high level of variation with an average error greater than 5 mm.
+The behaviour of the ultrasonic sensor is strongly influenced by the temperature.
+Therefore, the fluctuations of the measurement are likely to be attributable to the uncontrolled temperature of the laboratory together with the low level of accuracy of the sensor.